PanoraExchange/Aptos-Tokens/README.md

-# Panora: Leading DEX Aggregator on Aptos
+# Panora: The Leading DEX Aggregator on Aptos
 ## Superior Aggregation, Best Rates, Exceptional UI/UX, Advanced Token Discovery
 Panora is dedicated to empowering the Aptos community with a seamless and secure trading experience for all tokens.
-Our platform supports both established and emerging tokens and guarantees that every token meets our stringent verification standards.
-This enables you to trade with confidence and peace of mind.
+Panora support all tokens tradable on-chain and combines superior aggregation, best rates, a top-tier user interface, with advanced token discovery to provide the best trading experience on Aptos.

-# Our Commitment:
+## Our Commitment:
-- Superior Aggregation: Combining liquidity from all available sources on Aptos for optimal swap and trade experience.
+- `Superior Aggregation`: Combining liquidity from all available sources on Aptos for optimal swap and trade experience.
-- Best Rates: Utilizing advanced multi-hop and split routing algorithms to secure the best rates.
+- `Best Rates`: Utilizing advanced multi-hop and split routing algorithms to secure the best rates.
-- Exceptional UI/UX: Enjoy an intuitive and user-friendly interface designed for effortless trading.
+- `Exceptional UI/UX`: Enjoy an intuitive and user-friendly interface designed for effortless trading.
-- Advanced Token Discovery: Providing a comprehensive and categorized catalog of all tradeable tokens on the Aptos chain.
+- `Advanced Token Discovery`: Providing a comprehensive and categorized catalog of all tradeable tokens on the Aptos chain.

 # Aptos Token List:
 Panora's Aptos Token List is the go-to categorized catalog for both legacy coins and Fungible Assets tradeable on the Aptos chain.
-You can use the JSON file in github to fetch the [Aptos Token List](https://github.com/PanoraExchange/Aptos-Tokens/blob/main/token-list.json)
+You can public API endpoint or JSON file in github to fetch the [Aptos Token List](https://github.com/PanoraExchange/Aptos-Tokens/blob/main/token-list.json).

-This list contains:

-- `Community-Validated Tokens`: Tokens with details verified by the community/partners and are visible on the Panora platform.
-To get included, a token must establish a strong brand presence and credibility within the Aptos ecosystem.
-For example, you need to be active enough to at least be a part of the private Aptos Ecosystem telegram groups.
-These tokens are accessible from the Token List by setting 'isInPanoraTokenList' parameter to 'true'.

-- `Non-Validated Tokens`: Established or emerging tokens with sufficient liquidity on Aptos, even if not community-validated yet.
-Tokens get added or dropped from here automatically based on minimum liquidity criteria, which is subject to changes.
-These tokens are accessible from the Token List by setting 'isInPanoraTokenList' parameter to ‘false’.

-- `Banned Tokens`: Tokens that are prohibited from trading on Panora and partner projects using this list, thereby ensuring user safety.
-These tokens are accessible from the Token List by setting 'isBanned' parameter to 'true'.
+Visit [docs.panora.exchange](https://docs.panora.exchange) for detailed information on Token List.

+## Token Tags:

+a) Categories:
+- `Native`: Tokens issued directly on the chain, excluding meme tokens.
+- `Meme`: Community-driven tokens based on trends or hype.
+- `Bridged`: Tokens originating from other chains and made usable via bridging.

+b) Labels
+- `Verified`: Tokens with verified logo-to-address mapping, ensuring accurate identification.
+- `Recognized`: Tokens with mapped logos but may not be verified by the community yet or have had their Verified label revoked.
+- `Unverified`: Tokens tradable on-chain but aren’t recognized or verified yet.
+- `Banned`: Tokens flagged for confirmed security risks or malicious activity, discouraged for trading.
+- `InternalFA`: Addresses used by DEXs before the pairing between Coin and Fungible Asset (FA) standard tokens were established; may have unique traits.
+- `LP` (Liquidity Pool): Tokens representing liquidity pool shares in asset pairs.

-# Projects - Open a PR to get your token details added to Panora's Aptos Token List:
+# Projects - How to Add Your Token to the Panora Token List:

-To add emerging tokens to the Aptos Token List, follow these steps:
+To add your token to the Aptos Token List, follow these steps:

 ## 1. Fork the Repository